Karnataka (band)

-Debut album
+History

+1997–2004: original line-up

 The five-piece recorded what would become their debut album, Karnataka in 1997.
 In the beginning, the band had no thought of actually releasing the album – they made the recording for their own pleasure.
 As they started to play live shows in their new configuration, however, word of mouth ensured that an increasing number of people started asking for copies.

 It was recommended to the band that they send a copy of the album to Martin Hudson at the Classic Rock Society.
 Martin gave the band their first break by positively reviewing the album in the society's magazine, and then offering them a gig for the Classic Rock Society in Rotherham, supporting the Genesis tribute band ReGenesis in 1999.
 The show was a success and Karnataka were offered another support with Jump in October 1999.
 Encouraged, the band had already started writing the material that would eventually appear on their second album, The Storm.

-The Storm

 The Storm was recorded between August–November 1999 in Ian's studio.
-The album was then mixed at Rockfield Studios in Mounmouthshire, Wales—a studio used by such notable bands as Rush, Hawkwind, Queen and Clannad.
+The album was then mixed at Rockfield Studios in Monmouthshire, Wales—a studio used by such notable bands as Rush, Man, Hawkwind, Queen and Clannad.
 Further live performances brought the band to the attention of record company Voiceprint through whom they are now distributed.
 The band toured the UK extensively with the new album, culminating in a show before an audience of die-hards at London's Mean Fiddler, which was filmed and subsequently released on DVD under licence to Classic Rock Productions.
 The DVD, entitled simply In Concert, was well received by fans but frustrated the band, who still felt that the results did not fully reflect their acclaimed live performances.

-Delicate Flame of Desire

 The In Concert DVD did, however, feature some new material the band was working on for their third album, although the songs were destined to change a little before they were recorded in the sessions for what was to become the band's breakthrough album.
 Delicate Flame of Desire, the band's third album, was recorded with producer Steve Evans and mixed by Joe Gibb.
 The album brought the band's music to a much wider audience with Radio 2 airplay and widespread media coverage.
 This album was the only Karnataka studio album to feature new member, Anne-Marie Helder, on flute and backing vocals.
 She had previously appeared on the band's In Concert DVD as one of three guest backing vocalists.

 An in-depth interview with Ian Jones, Jonathan Edwards and Rachel Jones was conducted by Jon Hinchliffe in 2002, shortly before the release of.
 'Delicate Flame of Desire'.
 In the interview, all three talk extensively about the origins of the band, the writing process and the dynamics of how the band operates.